bcfuchs/geokey_hack/README.md

 Define a project and a data category.

 ##2.
-Create an application for your GeoKey Project
+Create a GeoKey pplication

 ##3.
+Create an Twitter application

-Create an application for the twitter account you are going to use
+Create an application for the twitter account you want to use as the mailbox for data.

 ##4.
 Set up your .env.gktwit